 College References: For magazine and official or formal communications, use Saint Michael's College and/or Saint Michael's, using Saint Michael's College as the first reference.
 On more informal communications, such as student recruitment materials, website content, email, etc., St. Mike's can be used after referencing Saint Michael's College.
-Please avoid using St. Michael's College, St. Michael's, and SMC in reference to the college.
+Please avoid using St. Michael's College, St. Michael's, and SMC for internal or external communications and marketing.

 academic degrees - Capitalize abbreviations for degrees and professional designations, placing them only after proper names.
 Do not use periods to separate them, e.g., Michael Knight, PhD.
 Lowercase when degrees are spelled out, e.g., bachelor of arts in history.

 academic titles - Refer to professors and administrators by full name, title and department (not capitalized, unless a proper noun), e.g., Marie Knight, professor of biology; Marcus Aurelius, associate professor of English; John J. Neuhauser, president.
 Only capitalize titles and affiliations when preceding a name, e.g., Professor Francis Drake, Associate Director Marvin Perkins.
 The title "Dr." is used only when referring to a medical doctor.